Music: Key Stage 1

 Year 2

-Learning a traditional Ghanian call and response song, recognising simple notation and composing animal-based call and response rhythms.
+Using instruments to represent animals, copying rhythms, learning a traditional Ghanaian call and response song and recognising simple notation, progressing to creating call and response rhythms.

 Children learn to sing the song ‘Once a Man Fell in a Well’ and to play it using tuned percussion.
 Using letter notation to write a melody.